Ernakulam district

 The most commonly spoken language in Ernakulam is Malayalam.
 English is widely used, mostly in business circles.
 Ernakulam became India's first district to have 100 percent banking or full "meaningful financial inclusion" in 2012.

 Ernakulam has a high Human Development Index of 0.801 (UNHDP report 2005), which is one of the highest in India.

+Etymology

+The word Ernakulam has a varied derivation, with some references to mythology and others to temples.
+According to Komattil Achutha Menon, the word Erangiyal got its start from a particular kind of mud.
+In the past, Lord Shiva was referred to as Erayanar in Chennai.
+This was done in Kerala as well, and it became known as Eranakulam after that.
+There are also other opinions about the origin of the name, saying that Rishinagakulam became Eranakulam after losing it, but that the word Ernakulam came from Eranakulathappan Temple, and that it came from the word Kulam (Pond) for a long time because it was full of water bodies.

 History

 Ernakulam has played a part in the political history of south India since ancient times.
 The Jews, Syrians, Arabs, Chinese, Dutch, British, and Portuguese seafarers followed the sea route to the Kingdom of Cochin and left their impressions on the town.
 The port at Kozhikode held superior economic and political position in medieval Kerala coast, while Kannur, Kollam, and Kochi, were commercially important secondary ports, where the traders from various parts of the world would gather.
 In 1664, the municipality of Fort Kochi was established by Dutch Malabar, making it the first municipality in Indian subcontinent, which got dissolved when the Dutch authority got weaker in 18th century.
 In 1896, the Maharaja of Cochin initiated local administration by forming a town council in Ernakulam.
 Initially, The district's headquarters were located in the portion of the city known as Ernakulam, which gave the district its name; the headquarters was relocated afterwards to Kakkanad.

 In the year 1998, Kuttampuzha village was added to the district from Idukki district following which the district got a political boundary with neighbouring state of Tamil Nadu.
 There is no interstate road that connects the district with the neighbouring state through this border.